-2.1 Knowing Act Any conscious action with expected results of egress through a door.
-This includes but is not limited to: wall or jamb-mounted contact or non-contact switches such as push plates; the action of manual opening (pushing or pulling) a door; and controlled access devices such as keypads, card readers, wireless transmitters and keyswitches.
-Consciously initiating the powered opening of a low energy door using acceptable methods including: wall or jamb mounted contact switches such as push plates; fixed non-contact switches; the action of manual opening (pushing or pulling) a door; and controlled access devices such as keypads, card readers, wireless transmitters and keyswitches.

-2.2 Low Energy Power Operated Door A door with a power mechanism that opens the door upon receipt of a knowing act activating signal, does not generate more kinetic energy than specified in this Standard, and is closed by a power mechanism or by other means.

-2.3 Power Assist Door A door with a power mechanism that activates by pushing or pulling the door, reducing the opening resistance of a self-closing door to allow easier manual opening of the door.
-If the opening force on the door is released, the door shall come to a stop and either immediately begin to close, or begin to close after a predetermined time.

-2.4 Push-Pull Activation A door where the user pushes or pulls a door equipped with a Low Energy Power Operator to activate a mechanism, causing the door to go through a complete cycle of automatic opening, hold open time delay, and closing.

-2.5 Small Vehicular Carts used to transport people or objects.
+- 2.1 Knowing Act Any conscious action with the expected result of opening a door.
+This includes but is not limited to: wall or jamb-mounted contact or non-contact switches such as push plates; the action of manual opening (pushing or pulling) a door; and controlled access devices such as keypads, card readers, wireless transmitters and keyswitches. - 2.2 Low Energy Power Operated Door A manual door with a power mechanism that opens the door upon receipt of a knowing act activating signal, does not generate more kinetic energy than specified in this Standard, and is closed by a power mechanism or by other means. - 2.3 Power Assist Door A manual door with a power mechanism that activates by pushing or pulling the door, reducing the opening resistance of a self-closing door to allow easier manual opening of the door.
+If the opening force on the door is released, the door shall come to a stop and either immediately begin to close, or begin to close after a predetermined time. - 2.4 Push-Pull Activation A manual door where the user pushes or pulls a door equipped with a Low Energy Power Operator to activate a mechanism, causing the door to go through a complete cycle of automatic opening, hold open time delay, and closing. - 2.5 Small Vehicular Carts used to transport people or objects.